cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 end;
 ```

-the evaluation of `2 * A` is moved in front of the loop in the compiled code:
+the evaluation of `2 * MAX` is moved in front of the loop in the compiled code:

 ```
 set MAX 10
 set :i 0
-op mul *tmp1 2 MAX
+op mul *tmp0 2 MAX
-jump 7 greaterThanEq 0 MAX
+jump 0 greaterThanEq 0 MAX
-print *tmp1
+print *tmp0
 op add :i :i 1
 jump 4 lessThan :i MAX
-end
 ```

 A loop condition is processed as well as a loop body, and invariant code in nested loops is hoisted all the way to the top when possible: